ManticoreProject/manticore/README.md

  ...
 ```

+If you see a message stating `No permission to enable task-clock event.`, then
+you forgot to add `--cap-add sys_admin` to your `docker run` command and need
+to exit the Docker session with `CTRL+D` and run it again with that flag.

-If instead you see a message stating `WARNING: perf not found for kernel X`, then
+Otherwise if you see a message stating `WARNING: perf not found for kernel X`, then
 that means the Docker image you've obtained was built on a Linux system with
 a different kernel version than yours (this is quite likely).
 This can be fixed for the currently-running image by running: